Topics Map > LMS > Canvas

 As part of the process, requesters should be prepared to do the following:

 - Provide some basic, up-front information about the integration.
-This includes when you plan to start using it, what it will be used for, how many students will use it, and so on (this information is required on the request form).
-Asking the vendor detailed questions about what the integration will do after it's in place may help you provide some of this information.
+Asking the vendor detailed questions about what the integration will do after it's in place may help you provide some necessary information:

 - Assist with testing.
 Testing is part of the evaluation process.
-Since all courses are designed uniquely, the Learn@UW Madison Service Team will require your assistance with testing in order to see how the integration functions once it's been put in place in your course(s).
+Since all courses are designed uniquely, the Learn@UW Madison Service Team will require your assistance with testing in order to see how the integration functions once it's implemented in your course(s).

-- Inform your students.
-It will be the instructors' responsibility to communicate to students that the third-party tool is being used as part of the course.
-This includes informing them of how to use the integration, contact the vendor's Help Desk, or find help documents online, if applicable.
+- Inform your students. the instructors' responsibility is to communicate to students that the third-party tool is being used as part of the course, and how to:

 What integrations are already in place?Refer to Canvas - Enabled Application Configurations (UW-Madison) for a list of integrations with Canvas.